patrick-crawford/WEB422-Backup/Code Examples/teams-api/README.md

 6. Copy the the "mongorestore" command and paste it into a text editor (textEdit, notepad, etc)

-7. Change the "<PASSWORD>" value to the value that you used as your "MongoDB User" when setting up your SenecaWeb Cluster
+7. Change the "&lt;PASSWORD&gt;" value to the value that you used as your "MongoDB User" when setting up your SenecaWeb Cluster

-8. Once you have the completed mongorestore command (with a valid "<PASSWORD>"), go back to the integrated terminal in Visual Studio code and Change the working directory ("cd") in the integrated terminal to "API-data-restore"
+8. Once you have the completed mongorestore command (with a valid "&lt;PASSWORD&gt;"), go back to the integrated terminal in Visual Studio code and Change the working directory ("cd") in the integrated terminal to "API-data-restore"

 9. Once this is done and your working directory is "API-data-restore", paste the completed mongorestore command into the terminal and press enter to execute it